susam/uncap/README.md

       The debug output contains one line of output with details about every press of a key or release of a key.

+  13. To log the keystroke details to a file, use the `-f` or `--file` option.

+        uncap -f C:\keys.txt

+      With this option alone, Uncap runs in background and logs the keystroke details to the specified file.
+This option may be combined with `-c` or `-d` to run Uncap in a console or print debug output on the console, respectively.

-  13. See the complete usage details along with options supported.
+  14. See the complete usage details along with options supported.

         uncap -h